hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

 ## VSCode/Cursor on Linux Platform
 VSCode extensions "LaTeX Workshop" can be used to compile LaTeX files with Ctrl+Alt+B or each save.
 Requirements:
 1. LaTeX base
-1. `latexmk`, to compile the file (Otherwise, may get "Recipe terminated with fatal error: spawn latexmk ENOENT." error)
+1. Install `latexmk` to automatically compile the file (If not installed, may get "Recipe terminated with fatal error: spawn latexmk ENOENT." error)
-1. Packages
+1. Packages, installing `-full` makes sure that all the packages are installed.
 ### OpenSUSE
 ```bash
 sudo zypper install texlive-scheme-medium # can be -small or -full